The Freedom of Restrictions

 and techniques we use could actually make our lives easier.
 I think

-we are starting to see that even the for
+we are starting to see that even the for loop is more

 trouble than its worth, as more and more languages embrace higher

-level, more expressive forms like map
+level, more expressive forms like map,

-.
+filter and reduce.
 Much of the benefit of

 functional programming comes from restricting use of the assignment